duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 ### Market and Industry Landscape

 #### Growth of EV Market
 The EV market is growing rapidly, with EVs projected to constitute 40% of global car sales by 2030.
 This growth increases the demand for efficient recycling solutions to manage the influx of used batteries.
 Since batteries reach their end of life in 10-15 years, a [report by McKinsey](https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/battery-recycling-takes-the-drivers-seat) expects over 1.8 gigatons of EV batteries to reach end of life by 2030.
 This number is growing exponentially, with 7.8 gigatons to be recycled by 2035 and 20.5 gigatons by 2040.
-At Rose City Robotics we are working to ensure that our technologies remain at the cutting edge of the industry and that our robotic solutions are adaptable and scalable as batteries continue to evolve.
+At RoZero Labs we are working to ensure that our technologies remain at the cutting edge of the industry and that our robotic solutions are adaptable and scalable as batteries continue to evolve.

 #### Current Recycling Capacity
 While China leads the world in recycling capacity, the EU and the US are still developing their industries.
 Experts estimate the current recycling capacity in the US to be approximately 200,000 tons of batteries per year.
 Policymakers are increasingly pressuring the EV sector to ensure that batteries are designed for circularity, containing recycled content, and that recyclers recover larger shares of materials.
 EU regulations now require that 25% of materials in new batteries must be recycled content.